Antimicrobial resistance: Wild birds

-Wildlife, including wild and migratory birds, serve as a reservoir for zoonotic disease and antimicrobial-resistant organisms.
+Wildlife, including wild and migratory birds, serve as indicators of ecosystem health.
+They act as a reservoir for zoonotic diseases and antimicrobial-resistant organisms.
 Birds are a key link between the transmission of zoonotic diseases to human populations.
 By the same token, increased contact between wild birds and human populations (including domesticated animals), has increased the amount of anti-microbial resistance (AMR) to the bird population.
 The introduction of AMR to wild birds positively correlates with human pollution and increased human contact.
 Additionally, wild birds can participate in horizontal gene transfer with bacteria, leading to the transmission of antibiotic-resistant genes (ARG).

 For simplicity, wild bird populations can be divided into two major categories, wild sedentary birds and wild migrating birds.
 Wild sedentary bird exposure to AMR is through increased contact with densely populated areas, human waste, domestic animals, and domestic animal/livestock waste.
+Especially if they are predators, wild, sedentary birds can come into contact with prey that interact more closely with humans.
 Wild migrating birds interact with sedentary birds in different environments along their migration route.
 This increases the rate and diversity of AMR across varying ecosystems.

 Neglect of wildlife in the global discussions surrounding health security and AMR, creates large barriers to true AMR surveillance.
-The surveillance of anti-microbial resistant organisms in wild birds is a potential metric for the rate of AMR in the environment.
-This surveillance also allows for further investigation into the transmission routs between different ecosystems and human populations (including domesticated animals and livestock).
+The surveillance of antimicrobial-resistant resistant organisms in wild birds is a potential metric for the rate of AMR in the environment.
+This surveillance also allows for further investigation into the transmission routes between different ecosystems and human populations (including domesticated animals and livestock).
 Such information gathered from wild bird biomes, can help identify patterns of diseased transmission and better target interventions.
-These targeted interventions can inform the use of antimicrobial agents and reduce the persistence of multi-drug resistant organisms.
+These targeted interventions can inform the use of antimicrobial agents and reduce the persistence of multidrug resistant organisms.